xt0fer/reveal-slides/md/generics.md

 ```Java
 public static <T extends Comparable> T min(T[] a){...}
 ```

 When `extending` T must always be a subtype of its bounding type.<br>
 REMEMBER: if B extends A, that does NOT mean that T&lt;B> extends T&lt;A> -
 -
 ## Wildcards

 Unbounded Wildcards are used when you don't care about the type.

 ```Java
 public static boolean isEven(List<?> list) {
   return (list.size() % 2 == 0)
 }
 ```

-Bounded Wildecards, however, let you care somewhat about the type<br>
-`? extends Something` is typically when you are reading from something generic.
-Means any subclass of `Something`.<br>
+Bounded Wildcards, however, let you care somewhat about the type `? extends Something` is typically when you are reading from something generic.
+Means any subclass of `Something`.
 `? super Something` is typically when you are writing to something generic.
-Means any superclass of `Something`.<br>
+Means any superclass of `Something`.

 -
 -
 You can also capture wildcards by passing the variable to another function that doesn't have a wildcard.
 Though, this is rarely used (or allowed), since the compiler needs to be certain that the wildcard represents a single type.